devlato/compiled-coffee/README.md

 - merges coffeescript classes with types from d.ts files
 - compiles with typescript
+- all typed in d.ts files are optional and function inner vars' type is inferred
 - outputs compiled source and optionally a browserify commonjs module
 - watch for changes